Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

-This is because SPERM can live in your fallopian tube for up to 5 days!
-It lives there, just waiting to fertilize an egg when it arrives 😉
+This is because sperm can live in your fallopian tube for up to 5 days!
+It hangs out there, just waiting to fertilize an egg when it arrives.

-So, the idea is that you should aim to have sex every day in the 3-5 days before you ovulate, so the sperm is waiting when you do ovulate.
+So, the idea is that you should aim to have sex every day in the 3-5 days before you ovulate, so the sperm is already there when you do ovulate.

 Determining when you ovulate